indiana-university/lms-canvas-notifier/README.md

 ### Denodo Configuration
 To enable the Denodo configuration, include the value `denodo` into the `SPRING_PROFILES_ACTIVE` environment variable.
 Be aware that if the tool requires multiple values, that there could be more than one profile value in there.
 The following properties need to be set to configure the communication with the Denodo database.
+Make sure when you build with maven that you use the -P denodo parameter.
+Also, make sure if you run this locally in IntelliJ that you enable the denodo profile in the maven tab list of profiles.
 They can be set in a properties file, or overridden as environment variables.

 | Property                | Description                                                                                |